stonepros/stone/doc/radosgw/multisite.rst

        # radosgw-admin zone modify --rgw-zone={zone-name} --master --default

-   By default, Ceph Object Gateway will run in an active-active configuration.
+   By default, Stone Object Gateway will run in an active-active configuration.
 If the cluster was configured to run in an active-passive configuration, the secondary zone is a read-only zone.
    Remove the ``--read-only`` status to allow the zone to receive write